Category Archives: 1956 Films

 Grade: B+

-The Searchers is an example of a classic film, considered to be one of the greatest movies ever made, that took me a few viewings to appreciate and that I now admire more and more with each subsequent viewing.
+The Searchers (1956) is an example of a classic film, considered one of the greatest movies ever made, that took me a few viewings to appreciate and that I now admire more and more with each subsequent viewing.

-To be clear, I do not think it’s quite that great but understand the outstanding qualities that it possesses.
+I do not think it’s quite that great but I understand its outstanding qualities.
 And while admittedly, I am neither a fan of the Western genre nor of John Wayne, both are top-notch in The Searchers.

 It tells the story of a Civil War veteran (Wayne) named Ethan Edwards, whose brother and his sister-in-law, whom Ethan is in love with, are brutally murdered by a Comanche Indian tribe.